Jack Reedman: Cricket career

 Reedman made his first-class cricket debut for South Australia on 17 February 1888 against Victoria at the Adelaide Oval.
 An all-rounder, Reedman made a duck in his only innings of the match and did not bowl as South Australia won by an innings and 113 runs.
 Despite this inauspicious start, Reedman went on to captain South Australia and represent Australia in one Test match against England, at the Sydney Cricket Ground (SCG) during the 1894/95 Ashes series.
-Reedman made 17 and four and produced bowling figures of 1/12 and 0/12..
-Between 1887/88 to 1908/09 he played for South Australia 76 times, 9 of those as Captain.
+Reedman made 17 and four and produced bowling figures of 1/12 and 0/12.
+Between 1887/88 to 1908/09 he played for South Australia 76 times, 9 of those as captain.

 Honours

 Reedman has been selected as a back pocket and change ruckman in South Adelaide's official "Greatest Team".
 In 1996, he was inducted into the Australian Football Hall of Fame and in 2002, he was inducted into the South Australian Football Hall of Fame.

+The J Reedman Memorial Drinking Fountain was erected in Creswell Gardens, Adelaide Oval, on 7 September 1929.
+It is made of Angaston marble and signifies the achievements of John Cole Reedman and was opened by Sir Wallace Bruce.
+The fountain was restored in 2001 with an extra plaque added.